Honda VFR750R

-The Honda VFR750R, model code 'RC30', is a fully faired, solo-seat-only racing motorcycle created for homologation purposes for the World Superbike Championship by Honda Racing Corporation (HRC).
+The VFR750R, model code 'RC30', is a fully faired, solo-seat-only racing motorcycles created for homologation purposes for the World Superbike Championship by Honda Racing Corporation (HRC).
 It was first released to the Japanese market in 1987, released in Europe in 1988 then the United States in 1990.
 There were only 3,000 made and they sold for - a very large amount for a production bike at the time.